 The Pythagoras theorem states that the square of the length of the hypotenuse is equal to the sum of squares of the lengths of the other two sides of the right-angled triangle.

 The Pythagoras theorem, also known as Pythagorean theorem is used to find the sides of a right-angled triangle.
 This theorem is mostly used in Trigonometry, where we use trigonometric ratios such as sine, cos, tan to find the length of the sides of the right triangle.

 What is the real-life application of Pythagoras Theorem Formula?

 The length of diagonal connecting two buildings can be calculated using this formula.

-Also, we use this formula along with trigonometry concept, to find angle of elevation if a person seeing an object kept at top of the building with respect to horizontal line.
-Angle of depression is calculated when the object is kept below the line of sight of the person.
+Also, we use this formula along with trigonometry concept, to find the angle of elevation if a person seeing an object kept at top of the building with respect to the horizontal line.
+The angle of depression is calculated when the object is kept below the line of sight of the person.